irfanhakim-as/homelab-wiki/topics/mysql.md

         client: "mysql"
       ```

-   - `mariadb.host`: Set the value to the fully qualified domain name (FQDN) of the primary MariaDB server
+   - `mariadb.host`: Set the value to the fully qualified domain name (FQDN) of the primary MySQL server

       ```yaml
       mariadb: